Chow groups of tensor triangulated categories: Functoriality

 \subsection{Functors with a relative dimension}

 We first have to define which class of functors we allow.
-In this section, $\mathcal{K}$ and $\mathcal{L}$ will always denote tensor-triangulated categories equipped with a dimension function. \begin{dfn} Let $F: \mathcal{K} \to \mathcal{L}$ be an exact functor.
-We say that $F$ has \emph{relative dimension $n$} if there exists some $n \in \mathbb{Z}$ such that $F(\mathcal{K}_{(p)}) \subset \mathcal{L}_{(p+n)}$ for all $p$, and $n$ is the smallest integer such that this relation holds. \end{dfn} \begin{rem} Note that we \emph{do not} require that $F$ is a tensor functor (cf. Ex.\ \ref{example:properpfwd}).
+In this section, $\mathcal{K}$ and $\mathcal{L}$ will always denote tensor triangulated categories as in Definition \ref{defttcat}, and we assume that both are equipped with a dimension function. \begin{dfn} Let $F: \mathcal{K} \to \mathcal{L}$ be an exact functor.
+We say that $F$ has \emph{relative dimension $n$} if there exists some $n \in \mathbb{Z}$ such that $F(\mathcal{K}_{(p)}) \subset \mathcal{L}_{(p+n)}$ for all $p$, and $n$ is the smallest integer such that this relation holds. \end{dfn} \begin{rem} We \emph{do not} require that $F$ is a tensor functor (cf.\ Proposition \ref{proptensorreldimzero}, Section \ref{example:properpfwd}).
 The composition of two functors of relative dimension $n$ and $m$ is a functor of relative dimension at most $n+m$.
-In all of the examples that follow,~$n=0$.
-However, the extra flexibility of having $n \neq 0$ might be useful for future applications. \end{rem}
+In almost all of the examples that follow, we have~$n=0$ (see Section \ref{subsectdervsstab} for a functor $q: \Db(kG\Mod) \to kG\stab$ of relative dimension $-1$).
+Note that if $F$ has relative dimension $n$, we can always arrange $n=0$ by replacing the dimension function on $\mathcal{L}$ by an appropriately shifted one. \end{rem}

-\begin{thm} Let $F: \mathcal{K} \to \mathcal{L}$ be a functor of relative dimension $n$.
+\begin{thm} Let $F: \mathcal{K} \to \mathcal{L}$ be a functor of relative dimension $\leq n$.
 Then $F$ induces group homomorphisms